Bio - My Story

 I was gifted my first journal at the age of 10 as a Christmas present by my Mom's older sister, Rebecca, (whom we all affectionately call "Auntie Ruby").
 During my childhood, my parents and their 7 children spent Christmases at Auntie Ruby's and Uncle Bob's house, along with their 7 children.
 It was a madhouse, but it was loud and alive.
 Since receiving that journal from Auntie Ruby, it has been like a Pandora's box of words that originate in my head and travel in to my pen, and on to any piece of paper I'm writing on at the time.
 I tell my story on this platform because I find that it reminds me of God's faithfulness, but mostly because of something I didn't expect--- that my stories offered hope to so many of those who walked down the same concrete path I did.

-I’m sitting here revising this section of the blog, because as of today, I am 6 days in my marriage with Ross---sweet, humble, Jesus-loving Ross, whom God used to restore what those swarming locusts have eaten, and whom He used to redeem the pain and the shame I went through.
+I’m sitting here revising this section of the blog, because as of today, I am 6 days in to my marriage with Ross---sweet, humble, Jesus-loving Ross, whom God used to restore what the swarming locusts have eaten, and whom He used to redeem the pain I experienced.
 It is a story only God could have written, as Ross and I met through neatly and precisely orchestrated events that only God Himself could have choreographed.